flycheck/flycheck/doc/manual/extending.rst

    customization type, etc.

-   Use this macro together with the `option`, `option-list` and `option-flag` forms in the :checkprop:`:command` of a syntax checker.
+   Use this macro together with the `option`, `option-list` and `option-flag` forms in the :flyc:checkprop:`:command` of a syntax checker.

 .. _error-levels: